Reviews Archive

 Detail

 C64 (US) - Though it looks a little basic overall the graphics are still functional.
-The main points are that the textures are cruder than those in the UK C64 version, occasionally the background graphics can look a bit empty, and some of the objects in the the levels are much smaller than usual (just check out that tiny bee hive in the first screen shot).
+The main points to bring up here are that the textures are cruder than those in the UK C64 version, occasionally the background graphics can look a bit sparse, and some of the objects in the the levels are undersized (just check out that tiny bee hive in the 1st screenshot).

-Amstrad - As is easily evident from the screen shots above the Amstrad version of Bionic Commando is a direct port of the Spectrum version, and as such has the exact same level of detail (ie nothing special detail wise)
+Amstrad - As is evident from the screen shots above, the Amstrad version of Bionic Commando is a direct port of the Spectrum version, and as such has the exact same level of detail (ie nothing special detail wise)

 Winner Is: C64 (UK)